rapidsms/rapidsms-documentation/ubuntu_install.rst

 1 Intro
 -------

-These instructions explain how to install RapidSMS_ with a pygsm_ backend for communicating with GSM handsets and modems.
+These instructions explain how to install RapidSMS_ with a PyGSM_ backend for communicating with GSM handsets and modems.

 There are many options in how to install the software so a few comments on why to do it as described below: